Army of the Dead: Prequel

-Animated series
+Cancelled projects

 The anime-style series Army of the Dead: Lost Vegas also serves as a prequel and follows several characters during the start of the zombie outbreak.
 When asked about the series, Ana de la Reguera said that "you'll get to learn what's Cruz's backstory, how she and Dave Bautista's character, Scott Ward, met, what we were doing before.
 We show it in the movie a little bit, that we used to work together.
 We were war veterans and all of that.
 But you'll get to see more of the action before, how we were fighting zombies before.
 I can't reveal much but it's a lot of fun."
 Along with Reguera and Bautista, the series also has Ella Purnell, Tig Notaro, and Omari Hardwick reprising their roles from the film.
 Snyder has also said that the animated series would explore the "ambiguity" to the origin of the zombies, including the "robot zombies" that are seen in the film.
+In March 2023, Snyder mentioned that the series has been stalled due to "technical reasons".
+In November 2023, in an interview from Total Film magazine, Snyder stated that the project was mostly complete with "all the scripts and the animatics, and all the voices are recorded" and that "you could watch it, even in its crazy animatic form – you can watch the whole run" though referred to it as the series "we never did".